LogtalkDotOrg/logtalk.org/_pages/tools.md

 ## Literate programming

-A [Jupyter kernel for Logtalk](https://github.com/LogtalkDotOrg/logtalk-jupyter-kernel) is available that can be used with a subset of the Logtalk supported Prolog backends.
+A [Jupyter kernel for Logtalk](https://github.com/LogtalkDotOrg/logtalk-jupyter-kernel) is available that can be used with a subset of the Logtalk-supported Prolog backends.
 The latest release can be installed from [PyPI](https://pypi.org/project/logtalk-jupyter-kernel/) or [Conda](https://anaconda.org/conda-forge/logtalk-jupyter-kernel).